Best Attractions in Toronto

 12. Shop at Toronto Eaton Centre

 No trip is complete without shopping!
 Toronto Eaton Centre is a shopper's paradise that's located in the middle of downtown Toronto.
 Home to the world's best luxury brands, flagship stores, restaurants and movie theatres, Eaton Centre is an iconic structure that's known as one of the best tourist places in Toronto.
 It receives approximately 50 million visitors every year.
-You can reach this place easily by taking any public transport.

 TIP: Don't miss the 115-foot long pedestrian bridge between Eaton Centre and Hudson's Bay Company building.
 It's an architectural gem.